 Understanding the Moral Aspect of Third World Immigration

-We recently wrote an article regarding the Moral Issue of non-stop Thid World immigration into all and only White countries, and people’s tendency to feel like they have to be a “necessary evil” when opposing these policies that are forcing our people to become a minority in our own countries.
-This article aims to explain the Moral Aspect of Third World immigration further.
+We recently wrote an article regarding the moral issue of non-stop Third World immigration into all and only white countries, and people’s tendency to feel like they have to be a “necessary evil” when opposing these policies that are forcing our people to become a minority in our own countries.
+This article aims to explain the moral aspect of Third World immigration further.

 Most people would agree that we should not give up our homelands, and that we should look for peaceful solutions to these issues, rather than turning to violence or conducting terror.
-Ultimately, something like a multicultural civil war would harm our own people more than anything else, so finding peaceful solutions to the anti-White problem is imperative.
+Ultimately, something like a multicultural civil war would harm our own people more than anything else, so finding peaceful solutions to the problem caused by the anti-white mindset is imperative.

 There are many ways to help people from the Third World that do not necessitate bringing them all here and forcing us to become a minority in our own countries.
 For instance, we could continue to provide them with education and technological advancements that will help them develop their own infrastructure, in order to help them become more self-sufficient and less dependent on foreign aid in the future.
 To assume that they cannot be independent is to view them as inferior.